 In support of improving patient care, the medical school’s Office of Continuing Education (CE) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide interprofessional continuing education for the healthcare team.

-The WMed Clinics are accredited by The Joint Commission, an independent organization that evaluates and accredits more than 18,000 healthcare organizations and programs in the United States.
+WMed Health is accredited by The Joint Commission, an independent organization that evaluates and accredits more than 18,000 healthcare organizations and programs in the United States.
 An independent, not-for-profit organization, The Joint Commission is the nation's oldest and largest standards-setting and accrediting body in healthcare.
 To earn and maintain The Joint Commission's Gold Seal of Approval™, an organization must undergo an on-site survey by a Joint Commission survey team at least every three years.

-The WMed Clinics are also certified by The Joint Commission as a Primary Care Medical Home.
+WMed Health is also certified by The Joint Commission as a Primary Care Medical Home.
 Primary Care Medical Home (PCMH) Certification for Joint Commission accredited ambulatory care organizations focuses on care coordination, access to care, and how effectively a primary care clinician and interdisciplinary team work in partnership with the patient (and where applicable, their family).

-The medical school's primary care clinics - family medicine, internal medicine, medicine-pediatrics, and pediatrics - are recognized with the Patient-Centered Medical Home designation by the National Committee for Quality Assurance (NCQA) and by Blue Cross Blue Shield of Michigan.
+The primary care clinics at WMed Health - family medicine, internal medicine, medicine-pediatrics, and pediatrics - are recognized with the Patient-Centered Medical Home and Safety Net designation by Blue Cross Blue Shield of Michigan.